EMISSIONS MEASUREMENT AND MANAGEMENT

 We use a digital logging system, which automatically integrates with our compliance system, to track inspection dates, findings and repairs.

 By analyzing LDAR survey data, we identify trends and specific facilities, components and equipment with greater potential for leaks.
-We proactively direct inspection and maintenance activities for these sites to mitigate potential leaks.
+We proactively direct inspection and maintenance activities for these sites to reduce the risk of potential leaks.
 To facilitate clear communication of LDAR data trends, we created an LDAR analytics dashboard.
-This innovative tool enables the generation of facility improvement strategies and identifies the root causes of leaks in a more efficient manner, saving valuable time and resources.
+This innovative tool generates facility improvement strategies and identifies the root causes of leaks in a more efficient manner, saving valuable time and resources.